-Start a rewarding career teaching students with learning disabilities or emotional and behavioral disorders with our initial teacher certification in special education.
+Start a rewarding career teaching students with our initial teacher certification in special education.

 Campbellsville University’s online master’s in special education will prepare you for a rewarding career as a special education teacher.
-You will learn necessary skills and knowledge to work with students who have specific learning disabilities or emotional and behavioral disorders and gain certification to teach in Kentucky.
+You will learn the necessary skills and knowledge to work with students and gain certification to teach in Kentucky.
 Additionally, you will gain insight into modern trends that are changing special education, including those involving technology.
 The program is taught by faculty members who have real-world experience in special education.

 Through our special education certification online program, you will learn fundamentals of teaching while learning the history of education, as well as the basics to special education while reviewing a case study.
 In addition, you will explore how to develop lesson plans that include safe behavior interventional strategies that will help improve a student’s behavioral challenges.
 The program examines curriculum methods for learning and behavioral disorders, behavior and classroom management, educational technology and how to create prescriptive teaching plans.

-While the program is in an Option 6 format, you can complete the traditional version of the certification.
+Available in either Traditional or Option 6, Option 6 is for special education teacher while completing coursework.
 With the traditional format, you will complete an additional 12 hours of student teaching in which you will complete a videotaped lesson and receive feedback from your professor and a supervising teacher.

-Our special education certification online program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Council for the Accreditation of Educator Preparation (CAEP).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville’s education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the Education Professional Standards Board of Kentucky (EPSB) for teacher education and certification.
 The fully online certificate offers the flexibility and convenience of being able to complete coursework when it best fits your schedule.

-The Option 6 special education alternative certification online program includes 48 credit hours and can take as little as 18 months to complete.
-For students who are completing the traditional TRAC 3 program, an additional 12 credit hours of student teaching is required.
+The MA in special education alternative certification online program provides initial teacher certification in 39-48 credit hours and can take as little as 18 months to complete.

 Take all of the following: